scala/docs.scala-lang/sips/pending/_posts/2016-04-21-multiple-implicit-parameter-lists.md

 def works(a: A)(b: a.B) = "works"
 {% endhighlight %}
-Due to the restriction of being contained in a single parameter list the implicits can't benefit from this goodness.
-A common workaround is to pull the type member `B` into a type parameter of a new `Aux` object and having this as a type parameter of your function:
+Due to the restriction of being contained in a single parameter list, implicit parameters can't work in the same way.
+A common workaround is to pull the type member `B` into a type parameter of a new `Aux` object and make this a type parameter of your function:
 {% highlight scala %}
 trait A { type B }
 object A { type Aux[D] = A { type B = D } }